ISCPIF/python-gargantext/docs/architecture.md

 - Then Node[corpus] is a corpus.
 - Then Node[document] is a document.

+In Python code, typenames are represented as UPPERCASE strings (eg. "PROJECT").

 ### Each Node as a typename and a parent